ang037/DP-HLS/docs/docs/index.md

 ### Step 6: Specify Parallelism

-Each kernel in DP-HLS consists of NB blocks, which concurrently execute distinct pairs of input sequences, each having NPE number of PEs.
+Each kernel in DP-HLS consists of N<sub>B</sub> blocks, which concurrently execute distinct pairs of input sequences, each having N<sub>PE</sub> number of PEs.
 These blocks are identical in terms of hardware implementation, ensuring uniform performance across all blocks.
 To exploit the resources for maximum throughput, DP-HLS allows multiple blocks to be executed in single hardware device.
-DP-HLS also allows user to integrate and execute different types of kernels (Nk number of heterogenous kernels), each having NB blocks.
+DP-HLS also allows user to integrate and execute different types of kernels (N<sub>K</sub> number of heterogenous kernels), each having N<sub>B</sub> parallel blocks.

-The parameter NPE determines the level of inner-loop parallelism for a single pair of sequences.
-DP-HLS also exploits outer-loop parallelism across multiple sequence pairs by setting the parameters NB and NK.
+The parameter N<sub>PE</sub> determines the level of inner-loop parallelism for a single pair of sequences.
+DP-HLS exploits outer-loop parallelism across multiple sequence pairs by setting the parameters N<sub>B</sub> and N<sub>K</sub>.

-The values of NPE, NB and NK are all customizable by the users.
+The values of N<sub>PE</sub>, N<sub>B</sub> and N<sub>K</sub> are all customizable by the users.

 ## Build and simulate new kernels